hombit/sai-tatsks2019/Avakyan/README.md

 python3 GarryPovar.py "Name"

-where "Name" is the name of the object - mainly cosmetic, to be used in the find of the object
+where "Name" is the name of the object - mainly cosmetic, to be used in the finding of the object

 ![picture](img/SherlockOmsk.jpg)